ryanpedersen42/robofriends-testing/README.md

 RoboFriends is a Progressive Web App directory that lets you search through a group of your "friends" to find their info.
 It picks up names and emails from JSONPlaceholder.

-It's made with React and Redux, and is using Enzyme for testing (all testing files included in this repository).
+It's a single page app made with ```bash create-react-app```, and uses Redux for state management and Enzyme for testing (all testing files included in this repository).

 More specifically, the tech is React, Redux, Redux-Logger,